Few people talk about this – the strange interaction between some dreams and the real world.

-By the way, in case you want to know what those foetuses in my dreams meant – well, I’m sure there was a message of some kind, but I never figured it out.
-Some god or spirit, or just something unnameable, seems to have been trying to send me a message, but I dropped the ball.
+By the way, do you want to know what those foetuses in my dreams meant?
+Well, I’m sure there was a message of some kind, but I never figured it out.
+Some god or spirit, or just something unnameable, seems to have been trying to send me a message, but I dropped the ball there.

-But – and this is what I think is important here – if you’re not paying close attention to the world, including your dreams, things like that can pass by without you even knowing.
+But again – this is what I think is more important than searching for meanings – if you’re not paying close attention to the world, including your dreams, things like that can pass by without you even knowing.

 People who walk through life in a semi-conscious state, preoccupied with personal problems – making money, trying to escape financial ruin, climbing social ladders or trying not to fall off them, struggling with relationships, etc – will just step over, or maybe step on, the little foetuses.